rbsam176/ms3-coffeedb/readme.md

 - #### All reviews

+  - [Click here to see an example](http://ms3-coffeedb.herokuapp.com/view/608408fa9f27253818935e4e) of a submission containing more than 3 reviews which triggers a link to appear to visit an 'All Reviews' page.
   - All reviews for a submission are listed on one page.
   - The ability to sort reviews by date or number of ratings is available.
   - As the 'all reviews' page is 2 pages deep, meaning the previous page is not accessible via the navigation menu, a back button is presented which returns the user to the 'View Submission' page.